hanjinliu/impy/README.md

 2. you need to consider the output data types and shapes for every batch image processing.
 3. you need to care about all the images' information such as the names and directories of original images.

-With `ImgArray` and its relatives, this module solves major problems above.
+As a result, isn't it faster to analyze images using GUI like ImageJ?
+This module solves these major problems of Python based image analysis and makes it much more effective.

 ## Installation